 Instead, according to the tourism bureau’s website, Harrisburg drops a strawberry in recognition of its (not that exciting) Strawberry Square shopping center.

-It’s a rather odd reason, but the event, now in its 25th year, is quite popular in the region.
+It’s a rather odd reason, but the event, now more than 25 years old, is quite popular in the region.
+After the strawberry is dropped, there is a brief fireworks show in downtown Harrisburg.

 A Bottle of Yuengling Beer in Pottsville